 Here are the different ways how to protect the deceased from identity theft:

 1. Be careful about what information you put in the obituary.

 An obituary is the number one information resource for thieves.
 Birthday, death, mother’s maiden name, other relatives’ name, and home address are typically included.

-You need to limit the information you provide of your loved one.
-List the age but don’t include the birthday, mother’s maiden name, or other personal identifiers to avoid serving us a credit profile for an identity thief.
+You need to limit the information you provide about your loved one.
+Put the age but don’t include the birthday, mother’s maiden name, or other personal identifiers to avoid serving us a credit profile for an identity thief.

-Omitting your deceased loved one’s address also reduces the likelihood of a home burglary during the funeral.
+Omitting your deceased loved one’s address also reduces the chances of a home burglary during the funeral.

 2. Contact the Social Security Administration